MJKWoolnough/tvdb/README.md

 ```go
 func (c *Conn) Ratings() ([]Rating, error)
 ```
+Ratings returns a list of ratings that the user has set

 #### func (*Conn) RatingsByType

 ```go
 func (c *Conn) RatingsByType(rit RatingItemType) ([]Rating, error)
 ```
+RatingsByType returns a list of ratings for a specific type

 #### func (*Conn) Refresh